Find Affordable College Courses

 Boston, MA

-University of Connecticut ranked #9 on this year’s Best Electrical Engineering Bachelor’s Degree Schools in the New England Region list.
-Located in the large suburb of Storrs, UCONN is a public college with a fairly large student population.
+University of Connecticut came in at #9 in this year’s edition of the Best Electrical Engineering Bachelor’s Degree Schools in the New England Region ranking.
+Located in the suburb of Storrs, UCONN is a public college with a very large student population.

 On average, EE graduates from UCONN take out $24,590 in student loans while working on their Bachelor's Degree.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $351.

-Wentworth Institute of Technology came in at #10 in this year’s edition of the Best Electrical Engineering Bachelor’s Degree Schools in the New England Region ranking.
-WIT is a small private not-for-profit school located in the large city of Boston.
+Wentworth Institute of Technology landed the #10 spot in the 2023 rankings for the best bachelor’s degree electrical engineering programs.
+WIT is a small private not-for-profit school located in the city of Boston.

 Best Electrical Engineering Colleges by State

-Explore the best electrical engineering schools for a specific state in the New England region.
+Explore the best electrical engineering colleges for a specific state in the New England region.

 State Degrees Awarded